CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: Experimental Methodology And Results

-\textbf{Simulation}.
 We modeled CryptoLight by a cycle-accurate FHE accelerator simulator, Sapphire-Sim~\cite{Banerjee:TCHES2019}, which is validated against several crypto-processor chips.
-The input of Sapphire-Sim is the FHE operation schedule generated by our FHE compilation framework.
-Based on the architectural description of CryptoLight, Sapphire-Sim simulates the cycle-level execution and data movement for each FHE operation.
-At last, Sapphire-Sim generates the total latency and energy consumption of an FHE application.

-\textbf{Schemes}.
 We compared CryptoLight against the state-of-the-art ASIC-based FHE hardware accelerators, CrateLake (Lake)~\cite{Samardzic:ISCA2022} and BTS~\cite{Kim:ISCA2022}.
-Their configurations are shown in Table~\ref{t:t_scheme_comp}.
-Lake has a 32-bit datapath operating at 1GHz and consisting of 1.4K NTT processing elements (PEs), six HBM memory controllers, and a 256MB scratchpad memory (SPM) system.
-It occupies $276mm^2$ at $7$nm and consumes 151 Watt.
-In contrast, BTS is a 64-bit 1.2GHz FHE accelerator composed of 2K NTT PEs, two HBM memory controllers, and a 512MB SPM system.
-Its chip size is $373mm^2$ at $7$nm, and it consumes 163 Watt.
-Lake uses a larger off-chip DRAM bandwidth to make up for its smaller SPM capacity.
+We studied the performance and energy of CKKS FMUL, FROT, and FBOT operations on ciphertexts.